icebob/moleculer-java-site/docs/balancing.md

 Such Monitor is the SigarMonitor based on the [Sigar API](https://github.com/hyperic/sigar).
 It requires the presence of [JAR files for the Sigar API](https://mvnrepository.com/artifact/org.hyperic/sigar/1.6.4) in the Java classpath.
 It is also necessary to copy the [native Sigar binaries](https://github.com/hyperic/sigar/wiki/binaries) into the "java.library.path" directory.
+Using the Sigar API is optional; if it not found on the classpath, ServiceBroker will automatically use the JMX-based CPU monitor.

 **Strategy options**